Shotley CP School's offer for

 Continuing concerns may be referred to the Headteacher, who will liase with all parties to negotiate an agreement.

-The LA General Complaints Procedure can be found in the School Brochure, and there is a link on Policies tab where you can download the complaint policy.
+The ASSET General Complaints Procedure can be found through the link on the Policies tab where you can download the complaint policy.

 If, at any stage, parents are not happy about the LA decision concerning their child, they should consult the Headteacher who will put them in touch with the appropriate person within the LA.